 Fleshy growths in the nose, called nasal polyps

-Intestinal obstruction, preventing the passage of stool in a newborn (meconium ileus)
+Intestinal blockages, preventing the passage of stool in a newborn (meconium ileus)

 Chronic diarrhea with greasy, foul-smelling, large stools